Department of Earth and

 available for students in the respective programs at

-moment, theses are available especially in 3-D fault mapping (W
+LMU.
+At the moment, several Bachelor theses are available in

-I expect students to be able to efficiently use text editors,
+I expect all students to be able to efficiently use text editors,

 for your project (it depends on the exact topic).
 Basic knowledge of